Mission Impossible Fallout-Review

 The only people who are really in danger, besides the 56-year-old Cruise who runs like he’s 30 years younger and apparently still does most of his stunts, are the cinematographers who capture all this non-stop action.
 Hopefully they all have huge insurance policies.

-My favorite quote from the film belonged to turncoat MI6 agent and Hunt’s arch enemy Sean Harris, who snarled, “Did you ever refuse to accept a Mission, Hunt?”
+My favorite quote from the film belonged to turncoat MI6 agent and Hunt’s arch enemy Sean Harris.
+He snarled, “Did you ever refuse to accept a Mission, Hunt?”
 We all know the answer to that one, and we can all be glad of it!

-“Mission Impossible-Fallout” is rated PG-13 (for violence and intense sequences of action, and for brief strong language), opening wide in the Dallas market July 27, and runs 147 minutes.
+“Mission Impossible-Fallout” is rated PG-13 (for violence and intense sequences of action, and for brief strong language).
+It opens in the Dallas market July 27, and runs 147 minutes.
 No need to take a stress test before seeing this exciting film, it will raise your heart rate better than a treadmill ever could.